New rules were introduced by HM Revenue & Customs (HMRC) on 12 November 2020 regarding a new cap on payable R&D tax credits.

 There is one further exemption that might come to your rescue if your claim exceeds the £20,000 automatic exemption yet your total PAYE & NIC liability multiplied by three (300%) + £20,000 is insufficient to cover your claim amount...

-A company is exempt from the cap if:
+A company is exempt from this cap on their tax credits claim if:

 - its employees are creating, preparing to create or managing Intellectual Property (IP) and